 Does your wife feel as if you are interested in her as a person?
 Does she feel important and seen every time you walk through the door?
 Does she feel known as your best friend and companion?
 Does she feel truly taken care of?

 I encourage you to ask her those questions today.

 Whether or not you feel as if your wife deserves it or has “earned” it, you are called to love her as your own body and as your own life.
 You take good care of yourself, right?
 You take care of your needs and desires — in the same way, care for your wife’s financial, emotional and physical needs and desires.
-Love her above your work, your hobbies, your other family members (including your mom!) — choose her.
+Loving your wife above your work, your hobbies, your other family members (including your mom!) — choose her.

 Choose her when you have the choice to choose other things.
 Every single day.

 Discover the way that she feels the most loved (see “The Five Love Languages“) and love her with intention.
-Remember that although you may feel like you are continuously displaying love to your wife, she may not feel loved in the same way that you are giving that love.
+Remember that although you may feel like you are continuously loving your wife, she may not feel loved in the same way that you are giving that love.